 I’m tired of people shouldn’ting all over each other.

-With the era of social media, we are now more subject to judgement than ever.
+With the era of social media, we are now more subject to judgment than ever.
 We put much of our lives out there, online, for everyone to see.
-This is a conscious decision, so I realize many people feel that in and of itself opens yourself up to criticism and judgement.
+This is a conscious decision, so I realize many people feel that in and of itself opens you up to criticism and judgment.
 Sure.
 I get it.
 We’ve all seen a cringey post before and wondered why someone would ever post that.

 But why do some things stick with us more than other things?
 Why do we get so irked by other people’s decisions that have nothing to do with us?

 A few years ago, a very fit mom of three posted a photo on her blog posing in a revealing workout outfit surrounded by her young three kids with the caption, “What’s your excuse?”
 Soon after, there was a media sh*tstorm and moms across the nation were infuriated.
 I was one of them.

 (Photo courtesy of www.mariakang.com, photography by Mike Byerly)

 I remember a friend sending me the photo and simply saying, “Thoughts?”
 I think I sent a 5-paragraph angry response as to all the things that were wrong with this in addition to all of my excuses for why I wasn’t in great shape and getting in a daily workout even though my son was older than her youngest baby.

 But the reality is, I wasn’t happy with my body.
 I wasn’t making workouts a priority and if I had been, I probably would’ve just responded to my friend, “Good for her,” and went about my busy day.
 And the ironic part is, I probably could’ve gotten a good workout in during the time that I spent writing an angry email response.